SwiftedMind/Processed/README.md

   @Published var numbers: LoadableState<[Int]> = .absent

   func loadNumbers() {
-    // Call the load method from the LoadableSupport protocol load(\.numbers) {
+    // Use the new ergonomic accessor
+    loadables.numbers.load {
       try await Task.sleep(for: .seconds(2))
       return [42]
     }
   }

   func loadStreamedNumbers() {
-    // Call the load method that yields results from the LoadableSupport protocol load(\.numbers) { yield in
+    // Call the load method that yields results using the accessor loadables.numbers.load { yield in
       var numbers: [Int] = []
       for await number in [42, 73].publisher.values {
         try await Task.sleep(for: .seconds(1))